OpenChemistry/tomviz/acquisition/README.md

-These instructions refer to the active acquisition server, refer to PASSIVE.md if you wish to monitor a directory for newly acquired data passively.
+These instructions refer to the active acquisition server, refer to [passive acquisition tutorial][passive] if you wish to monitor a directory for newly acquired data passively.

 # Installing development dependencies